anthonybudd/TPM2/README.md

 Node JS library for working with the TPM (Trusted Platform Module) 2.0

-The TPM classs is a JS API of the tpm2-tools found here [tpm2-tools.readthedocs.io](https://tpm2-tools.readthedocs.io/en/latest/)
+The TPM classs is a JS API of the tpm2-tools found here [tpm2-tools.readthedocs.io](https://tpm2-tools.readthedocs.io/en/latest/).

+⚠️ This is not a stable API.
+This repo is just for my personal use.
+If you would like a stable version reach out and I will release a stable 1.0 ⚠️

 ```